memoyil/tpscalculator/README.md

 # tpscalculator
+Requirements : Maven and Java should be installed on your computer.

 First you should run sh/bat file inside the server package.
 It will create hazelcast cluster with 2 nodes.